sguzunov/docs/docs/connectors/03_bloomberg-connector/01_overview/overview.md

 ### Bloomberg Components

-The Bloomberg Components are Bloomberg applications (windows) providing Bloomberg Terminal functionalities.
+The Bloomberg Components are Bloomberg apps (windows) providing Bloomberg Terminal functionalities.
 The following Bloomberg Components manipulations are available:

 - Host Bloomberg Components (hosted in WPF windows, can be created on demand) in Glue42 windows that can participate in Glue42 layouts and workspaces;
 - Get/set context properties of the Bloomberg components via a Glue42 invocation method;